-AB 139 (2019) modified state emergency shelter regulations with regard to offstreet parking requirements.
 Program 11 includes a commitment to update the City's emergency shelters standards consistent with current State law.
-With this program, City regulations will not pose a constraint to the establishment of emergency shelters.
+With the implementation of this program, City regulations will not pose a constraint to the establishment of emergency shelters.

 Low Barrier Navigation Centers